Bacopa: Can This Nootropic Herb Support Brain Health and Mood?

 In general, don't combine multiple natural products until you first talk with a healthcare provider or pharmacist.
 Getting advice can prevent possible drug interactions and side effects and ensure you're giving these supplements a fair trial at appropriate doses.

-Sources of Bacopa & What to Look For
+Sources of Bacopa and What to Look For

 There are several different sources of bacopa.